Using the HH Timing Integration

 Once in this folder, the plugin should look like this in the Plugins folder:

-After entering the settings, HH Timing will need to be restarted for the changes to take effect.
+3. After entering the settings, the DMI window needs to be closed and opened again for the changes to take effect.

 Using the DMI